Our Work

 We use scientific approaches to measure the impact both on the ocean and on the community in the village.
 You can find all of our projects on the map above.

-Stories From the Ocean
+Stories from the ocean

 When people are involved in restoring coral and protecting shorelines, they are happy and ready to share their inspiring experiences.
 Their stories of ingenuity and perseverance are examples for us all.